snipsco/snips-platform-docker/README.md

 mosquitto_pub -t hermes/tts/say -h localhost -p 8888 -m '{"siteId":"default", "lang":"en-us", "text": "Can you ear this?
 Thanks for your attention.", "id": "123456", "sessionId": "1234"}'
 ```

-Your action is now able to communicate with the snips platform.
+Your action code is now able to communicate with the snips platform through the MQTT broker.

 ### Method 2 - Run your action code in the container